-Capital Juniors is a competitive rowing program that builds in Washington, DC’s young people discipline, fitness, camaraderie, and stewardship for the Anacostia River.
+Capital Juniors is a competitive rowing program in Washington, D.C., that develops middle and high school students’ discipline, fitness, camaraderie, and community stewardship.

-Due to Capital Rowing Club’s generous support, Capital Juniors has achieved the following:
+Capital Rowing Club’s juniors program has achieved the following:

-- Capital Juniors have a 100% graduation rate from high school and all rowers since 2010 have gone on to college.
+- Juniors rowers have a 100% graduation rate from high school, and all rowers since 2010 have been accepted to college.

-- Juniors coaches have over 100 years of experience in rowing and have competed at the world, national, and collegiate levels.
+- Juniors coaches have a combined 100 years of rowing experience, and they have competed or coached athletes at the collegiate, national, and world levels.

-- The program has introduced hundreds of students to the character building experience of rowing.
+- The juniors rowing program has introduced hundreds of students to the character-building sport of rowing.

-- The program represents a wide demographic bringing together all DC wards and over 16 schools.
+- The juniors rowing program represents a wide demographic that brings together all eight DC wards and over 16 middle and high schools.

 Want to Join?